Science for Education Today, 2023, vol. 13, no. 4, pp. 148–169

 Structure and contents of hearing impaired university students’ epistemic competence within digital learning environment: Criteria and evaluation methods

-Gareyev A. A. 1 (Izhevsk, Russia, Russian Federation), Ponomarenko E. P. 1 (Izhevsk, Russia, Russian Federation), Shishkina A. A. 1 (Izhevsk, Russia, Russian Federation), Krasavina Y. V. 1 (Izhevsk, Russia, Russian Federation)
+Gareyev A. A. 1 (Izhevsk, Russian Federation), Ponomarenko E. P. 1 (Izhevsk, Russia, Russian Federation), Shishkina A. A. 1 (Izhevsk, Russia, Russian Federation), Krasavina Y. V. 1 (Izhevsk, Russian Federation)

 1 Kalashnikov Izhevsk State Technical University